nibasya/MozjpegGUI/MozJpegGUI/Ship/x86_Global/ReadMe.txt

  h) If you want to continue the conversion with other sets of the files, push "Clear" button, and start again from b).

 6. History
  Ver.
+1.5:
+  1. The software will log detailed information by adding following line beneath [Common] in file: MozJpegGUI.ini Output debug log=1
+ Ver.
 1.4:
   1. Updated following libraries used internally: zlib 1.2.11 -> 1.3